Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Results on reaction prediction

 \paragraph{USPTO}

-\looseness=-1 For an initial comparison on public data we use established USPTO-50K and USPTO-FULL datasets preprocessed by prior work~\cite{dai2019retrosynthesis}.
+\looseness=-1 For a comparison on public data we use USPTO-50K and USPTO-FULL datasets preprocessed by prior work~\cite{dai2019retrosynthesis}.
 We follow best evaluation practices~\cite{maziarz2023re} and use \syntheseus~to benchmark our models as well as those baselines that are integrated into the library.
-We selected the baselines to include best performing methods while avoiding juxtaposing results obtained on different dataset versions which was often done in prior work; see Methods for further discussion.
+We selected the baselines to include best performing methods while avoiding juxtaposing results obtained on different dataset versions; see Methods for further discussion.

-We find that \locmodel~and \smilesmodel~generally match or surpass the state of the art within their own model classes, while \combinedmodel~performs better than either and sets new state of the art for $k > 1$ on both USPTO-50K and USPTO-FULL, pushing the top-10 accuracy by $1.7\%$ and $1.6\%$, respectively (Extended Data Figure~\ref{fig:accuracy_uspto}, Extended Data Tables~\ref{tab:uspto-50k} and \ref{tab:uspto-full}).
-To test the scaling of our ensembling strategy, we also evaluated an ensemble containing both our proposed models and most of the baselines, and found it pushes the state of the art even further, although it may not be practical due to excessive resources required for inference.
-Nevertheless, these results may inspire future work to distill the knowledge present in a large ensemble back into a single model.
+We find that \locmodel~and \smilesmodel~generally match or surpass the state of the art within their own model classes, while \combinedmodel~performs better than both and sets new state of the art for $k > 1$ on both USPTO-50K and USPTO-FULL, pushing the top-10 accuracy by $1.7\%$ and $1.6\%$, respectively (Extended Data Figure~\ref{fig:accuracy_uspto}, Extended Data Tables~\ref{tab:uspto-50k} and \ref{tab:uspto-full}).
+To test the scaling of our ensembling strategy, we also evaluated an ensemble containing both our proposed models and most of the baselines, and found it pushes the state of the art even further, although it may not be practical due to excessive resource requirements.
+Nevertheless, this result may inspire future work on model distillation.

-To obtain a good trade-off between resource requirements and accuracy, we limit the following experiments to ensembling pairs of models, and scale \combinedmodel~to larger and more diverse datasets.
+To obtain a good trade-off between resource requirements and accuracy, we focus on ensembling two models and scale \combinedmodel~to larger and more diverse datasets.

 \paragraph{Pistachio}